Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

-Primary and Noncontributory for Contractor Insurance
+Primary and Noncontributory (PNC) for Contractors

-Primary and Noncontributory (PNC) is contract wording that usually means the GC or owner wants your liability policy to respond first for certain claims tied to your work, without asking their policy to share in the loss, subject to policy terms.
-Many portals and bid packets expect this to be supported by endorsement language, not just a certificate note. helps contractors in California and Texas move faster by confirming requirements, endorsements, and COIs the right way.
+PNC is contract wording that usually means the GC or owner wants your liability policy to respond first for covered claims tied to your work, without asking their policy to share.
+We help California and Texas contractors confirm requirements, endorsements, and COIs the right way.

-What “Primary and Noncontributory” means in plain English
+What Primary and Noncontributory means in plain English

-When a contract says “Primary and Noncontributory,” the hiring party is usually trying to achieve two things:
+PNC is a contract requirement about how liability coverage should respond relative to the GC's or owner's insurance, subject to policy wording and endorsements.
+When a contract says "Primary and Noncontributory," the hiring party is usually trying to achieve two things.

 This is not legal advice.
 Requirements vary by contract, project, and carrier, and the actual outcome depends on policy language and claim facts.